Industry Insights

 Medical Laboratory Observer has published a timely guide to help clinical laboratories and pathology groups choose the best laboratory information system software and the right LIS software vendors.

 LigoLab CEO Suren Avunjian participated in the discussion for this guide.
-He said medical labs continue to bear the pain of rigid, legacy LIS systems that lack functionality and flexibility, even though new LIS pathology solutions that replace multiple disparate laboratory software systems and their inherent data silos are readily available.
+He said medical labs continue to bear the pain of rigid, legacy laboratory information systems that lack functionality and flexibility, even though new LIS pathology and clinical solutions that replace multiple disparate laboratory software systems and their inherent data silos are readily available.

 Discover More: Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software

-Avunjian also suggested that organizations looking to upgrade their medical LIS should not look for LIS vendors but LIS lab partners, because they simply can’t afford to make a mistake and switch LIS systems frequently.
+Avunjian also suggested that organizations looking to upgrade their medical LIS should not look for laboratory information system vendors but rather LIS lab partners, because they simply can't afford to make mistakes or switch LIS systems frequently.

-To read more from Avunjian and other industry experts, click the link below (first published by MLO on November 22, 2022), or continue reading our executive summary of the article.
+To read more from Avunjian and other industry experts, click the link below, or continue reading our executive summary of the article.

 MLO Article Linked Here: Guidance for Choosing an LIS Vendor

-Selecting the Best LIS Lab Vendor: Laboratory Information System Insights
+Selecting the Best Laboratory Information System Vendor: LIS Lab Insights

-Executive Summary of the MLO Article: Choosing the right medical laboratory information system and LIS lab vendor significantly impacts clinical laboratories and pathology groups in the long term.
-Industry experts stress the importance of partnering with laboratory information system companies that offer dedicated support rather than merely supplying a product.
+Choosing the best laboratory information system software and LIS lab vendor significantly impacts clinical laboratories and pathology groups in the long term.
+Experts recommend working with laboratory information system vendors that serve as strategic partners, providing dedicated support, expertise, and collaboration throughout the customer journey.

 Suren Avunjian, CEO of LigoLab, emphasized that many traditional LIS software solutions are inflexible and limited in features and functionality, which hinders laboratory effectiveness.
-He advocated the selection of LIS lab vendors capable of acting as a true partner, offering pathology LIS systems capable of providing robust flexibility, streamlined laboratory workflow management, and comprehensive support to address operational and financial needs.
+He advocated selecting LIS lab vendors that can serve as true partners, offering clinical and pathology LIS systems that provide robust flexibility, enhanced laboratory workflow management, and comprehensive support to address operational and financial needs.

 Industry Insights: Six Experts Discuss the State of Anatomic Pathology LIS Systems

-- Does the vendor offer an integrated laboratory billing (lab revenue cycle management) solution with a shared database infrastructure?
+- Does the vendor offer an integrated laboratory billing (lab revenue cycle management) module with a shared lab database software infrastructure?

 - Can the lab information system operate both in the cloud and on-premises?